shellystuart/lets-play/README.md

 ### View Activities

-Activities list is updated as items and filters are added.
+The activities list is updated as items and filters are added.
 Results are shown in an accordion-style list, with details available by clicking on the title of the activity.

 ### Mobile View

-App is optimized for mobile devices.
-React-Select tool is off-canvas on small mobile screens, with the option to click a button or swipe right to access.
+The app is optimized for mobile devices.
+The React-Select tool and filtering is off-canvas on small mobile screens, with the option to click a button or swipe right to access.

 ## Download
 ```